the-events-calendar/tribe-common/readme.txt

 == Changelog ==

+= [TBD] TBD =

+* Fix - Resolved "Uncaught ReferenceError: lodash is not defined" error by adding `lodash` as a dependency for the Events Gutenberg Assets.
+[ECP-1575]

 = [5.1.7] TBD =

 * Fix - Borked UI on the WYZIWIG field in the Additional Content section of the admin display settings.
 [TEC-4861]